Shows distribution of attribute values.

 - Data: data with an additional column showing whether a point is selected

 The Box Plot widget shows the distributions of attribute values.
-It is a good practice to check any new data with this widget to quickly discover any anomalies, such as duplicated values (e.g. gray and grey), outliers, and alike.
+It is a good practice to check any new data with this widget to quickly discover any anomalies, such as duplicated values (e.g., gray and grey), outliers, and alike.
+Bars can be selected - for example, values for categorical data or the quantile range for numeric data.

 - Select the variable you want to plot.
-Tick Order by relevance to order variables by Chi2 or ANOVA over the selected subgroup.
+Tick Order by relevance to subgroups to order variables by Chi2 or ANOVA over the selected subgroup.

 - The mean (the dark blue vertical line).
 The thin blue line represents the standard deviation.